-These systems will support railway operations and especially those in accordance with the EC Directive on the Interoperability of High Speed railway networks 1996/48/EC and the EC Directive 1999/569/EC concerning frequencies for railways.
+These systems will support railway operations and especially those in accordance with the EC Directive on the Interoperability of the rail system 2008/57/EC and the Commission Decision 2012/88/EC concerning technical specifications for interoperability including frequencies for railways.

 BACKGROUND

-This ECC Decision covers exclusively the designation and especially the availability of frequency bands for duplex operation, single frequency simplex operation and frequency planning for railways.
+This ECC Decision covers exclusively the designation and especially the availability of frequency bands for duplex operation and frequency planning for railways.
 This means the relevant bands should be designated in the national frequency usage tables and should be made available by the administrations.
 As the railway equipment currently on the market is designed to cover the frequency band 876-915 and 921-960 MHz, additional designations may be made on a national basis.
 Possibility for a GSM-R extension on a national basis into the bands 873-876 MHz and 918-921 MHz is given in ECC/DEC/(04)06 on the availability of frequency bands for the introduction of Wide Band Digital Land Mobile PMR/PAMR in the 400 MHz and 800/900 MHz bands.

 The current software controlled radio equipment technology offers the flexibility with regard to different frequency availability situations within the CEPT member countries, which allows easily a European frequency planning.

-DMO (Direct Mode Operation) is an additional simplex service for terminals operating in a GSM-R network.
-Information regarding the compatibility of UIC-DMO with GSM-R, TETRA and E-GSM can be found in ERC Report 86 of June 2000 ("Adjacent band compatibility of UIC direct mode with UIC GSM and 900 MHz TETRA – An analysis completed using a Monte Carlo based simulation tool").

 To achieve the aim of taking a new step towards harmonisation and implementation of frequency spectrum for Railway Operational Applications, it has been decided to develop this Decision.
-The harmonisation on a European Basis would ease the implementation of Directives 1999/5/EC (the R&TTE Directive), 1996/48/EC (Interoperability of high speed railway networks), 2001/16/EC (Interoperability of conventional railway networks) and 1999/569/EC (Frequencies for railway operations).
+The harmonisation on a European Basis would ease the implementation of Directives 1999/5/EC (the R&TTE Directive), 2008/57/EC (Interoperability of the rail system), and Commission Decision 2012/88/EC (technical specifications for interoperability including frequencies for railways).

 REQUIREMENT FOR AN ECC DECISION